 Trauma-induced hyperpigmentation, or post-inflammatory hyperpigmentation, mostly appears as flat brown spots on the skin.
 It occurs after the skin has experienced trauma (from surgery or the misuse of in-clinic treatments such as microdermabrasion, lasers and peels) or inflammation (from acne, eczema or allergic reactions).
 In these instances, melanocytes (cells that produce melanin) are triggered as part of the body’s healing response and go into overdrive, darkening and discolouring the area of the skin that experienced the trauma or inflammation.

 Exposure to UVA and UVB rays is the number one cause of premature ageing; it’s also the primary trigger behind hyperpigmentation.
 Prolonged exposure causes oxidative stress to the skin, resulting in hyperpigmentation in the form of dark spots (sun spots or age spots).

-The best way to protect yourself from any type of potential hyperpigmentation is by wearing a broad-spectrum sunscreen of at least SPF 30 every day (rain, hail or shine) and limiting your exposure to sunlight.
+The best way to protect yourself from any type of potential hyperpigmentation is by wearing a broad-spectrum sunscreen SPF 50 every day (rain, hail or shine) and limiting your exposure to sunlight.

 Although hyperpigmentation poses no medical or health risk, many people who experience it want to seek treatment for aesthetic purposes.
 Just know that it can be a gradual process with no promise of change overnight.
 In-clinic treatments include chemical peels, dermabrasion and laser.
 At home, I’d suggest incorporating a skin-brightening vitamin C serum into your morning routine, using a gentle chemical exfoliator (like salicylic acid) once or twice a week to encourage skin cell turnover, and trying a low-strength retinol at night to penetrate deep into the skin where pigment itself is produced.